 They both have their own qualities, but AeroPress is one tough competitor for everything else!

-You can basically make any kind of drink you want with an AeroPress – espresso, regular coffee, cold brew, iced coffee, latte, cappuccino, iced latte, espresso con panna.
+You can basically make any kind of drink you want with an AeroPress – similar to espresso, regular coffee, cold brew, iced coffee, latte, cappuccino, iced latte, espresso con panna.

 Almost any coffee/espresso beverage you could want, you can make it!

-This is because AeroPress can instantly make espresso, cold brew and regular coffee.
+This is because AeroPress can instantly make espresso-like coffee, cold brew and regular coffee.

 Not only are these great just plain, they’re also the base for whatever other beverage you could want.

 This versatility is unmatched in any other coffee maker or brewing method I know of.